Nibezak/payflow-package/docs/core/extending/payments.md

 ## Overview

-Lunar provides an easy way for you to add your own payment drivers, by default, there is a basic `OfflinePayment` driver that ships with Lunar, additional providers should be added to your Storefront via addons.
+Payflow provides an easy way for you to add your own payment drivers, by default, there is a basic `OfflinePayment` driver that ships with Payflow, additional providers should be added to your Storefront via addons.

 Below is a list of available payment drivers.